-Languedoc-Roussillon is found on the southern edge of France, on the Mediterranean coast.
-It reaches Spain at its southernmost border.
-It acts perhaps as poor relation to Provence, further to the east.
-But unfairly, because it has its own share of dramatic landscapes, divided by dramatic gorges, and plenty of great medieval architecture...the principal attractions of the region for visitors include the extensive coast with its sandy beaches, the beautiful isolated countryside and villages in northern Languedoc, historic towns with Roman monuments and the cathar castles
+The principal attractions for visitors include the extensive coast with its sandy beaches, the beautiful isolated countryside and villages in northern Languedoc, the historic towns with Roman monuments and the cathar castles

 see Limousin Travel Guide to visit Limousin.

-Lorraine is a 'frontier department' in north-east France that shares borders with three European countries - Belgium, Luxembourg and Germany.
-The department has the unenviable distinction of being the main invasion route for France, and many a hostile invasion has crossed the region in the last 1200 years...many of which have left their mark for visitors to discover
+Lorraine (now part of the Grand Est region) is a 'frontier department' in north-east France that shares borders with three European countries - Belgium, Luxembourg and Germany.
+The department has the unenviable distinction of being the main invasion route for France, and many a hostile invasion has crossed the region in the last 1200 years...many of which have left their mark for visitors to discover and these form a large part of the tourist attraction

 see Lorraine Travel Guide to visit Lorraine.

 see Normandy Travel Guide to visit Normandy

 The Pyrenees mountains are found along the border between France and Spain, and the Midi-Pyrenees region (now part of the Occitanie region) covers the middle section of the area.
-The Midi-Pyrenees region reaches from the Spanish border to the south and a long way north into areas that are quite remote from the Pyrenees mountains themselves eg Rocamadour in the Lot Department...visitors to the south will discover the spectacular mountain scenery while those further north will discover lovely villages and towns, and less mountainous but still very attractive countryside!
+The Midi-Pyrenees region reaches from the Spanish border to the south and a long way north into areas that are quite remote from the Pyrenees mountains themselves eg Rocamadour in the Lot Department.

-There is one principal attraction that the Calais region is famous for - the battlefields and cemeteries of the WWI battles.
-Between Amiens and Lille, the Somme battlefields are still a major pilgrimage destination, and some of the Somme trenches are kept intact to help the visitor better understand the battles and conditions that were faced...although often visited for these commemorative destinations you will also discover other places of interest in Calais!
+There is one principal attraction that the Calais region (now part of the Hauts-de-France region) is famous for - the battlefields and cemeteries of the WWI battles.
+Between Amiens and Lille, the battlefields are still a major destination, some of the trenches are kept intact to help the visitor better understand the battles and conditions that were faced, and the cemeteries are very poignant to visit